Reaction to Pa. Supreme Court upholding mail-in ballot law

 “I’m not completely surprised, quite candidly.
 The Pennsylvania Supreme Court has consistently ruled in that kind of a direction with its five to two majority of Democrat justices but I’m disappointed,” said Rep. Frank Ryan (R-Lebanon County).

-But Donald Trump’s re-election loss made mail-in ballots a frequent target of republicans, GOP legislators sued, claiming it violated the state constitution.

-“When Act 77 was passed.
-The Supreme Court immediately stripped out all the controls that were in place.
-So in my mind, it reinforced why it was unconstitutional.”
+“When Act 77 was passed, the Supreme Court immediately stripped out all the controls that were in place.
+So in my mind, it reinforced why it was unconstitutional,” Ryan said.

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.